2007 Hamburg Masters

 The 2007 Masters Series Hamburg presented by E.ON Hanse was the 101st edition of the Hamburg Masters tennis tournament.
-Roger Federer defeated Rafael Nadal, ending Nadal's 81-match winning streak on clay.
-Carlos Moyà reached his first Masters Series semifinal in three years, after languishing well outside the top-20 at the start of the year.
-Lleyton Hewitt was also a surprise semi-finalist pushing Nadal to three sets.
-This was Hewitt's first masters semi-final since Indian Wells in 2005.
+Roger Federer defeated Rafael Nadal in the singles final, ending Nadal's Open Era record 81-match winning streak on clay.
+Carlos Moyá reached his first Masters semifinal in three years, after languishing well outside the top-20 at the start of the year.
+Lleyton Hewitt was also a surprise semifinalist, pushing Nadal to three sets.
+It was Hewitt's first Masters semifinal since Indian Wells in 2005.
 Bob Bryan and Mike Bryan won the doubles title.

-As the penultimate event before the 2007 French Open, it was now believed that Federer represented a significant threat to Nadal's reign as the King of Clay.
+As the penultimate event before the 2007 French Open, it was believed after the event that Federer finally presented a significant threat to Nadal's reign as the King of Clay.
 Federer himself said that he had found the formula to beat Nadal on clay.
-However, Nadal was able to retain his French Open crown in four sets.
+However, Nadal was eventually able to retain his French Open crown, downing Federer in the final in four sets.